mrdemo007/syno-r2fsplex/README.md

 Plex built for Synology containing rar2fs. (did my best to optimize size)

-OS: Ubuntu 18.10

-Plex: Latest at container buildtime
+OS: Ubuntu 18.10, Plex latest at container buildtime

 needs:
- - /config mapped to folder containing the config for the container
+ - /config mapped to folder containing the config for the container.
- - /transcode folder to use during transcoding
+ - /transcode folder to use during transcoding.
  - /nomorerar for the folder containing your plex content.
  - run with high privs.